jwt625/jwt625.github.io/_posts/prompt_extract_tag_section.md

 I will give you a long post and ask you to exract tags from it.
 I will also give you list of example tags from past posts.

 Here are some example tags.
 Please note that these are just examples for style guidelines.
 Extract your own proper tags from the actual content of the blog.
+After the example tags, I will describe the requirements for generation section titles.

   - PCSEL
   - Nanotube